Lindetorpsvägen 7, Stockholm, Sweden

 With the introduction of NYTRO® BIO 300X, Nynas adds the first product in its new bio-based range, completing its portfolio of high-performance transformer fluids.

 "NYTRO BIO 300X is the result of years of intensive research.
 We are now able to offer a 100% renewable product with superior performance.
-No other product in the market has this today.
 It is a true innovation," says Koen Kempeneer, Global Market Manager Electrical Industry at Nynas.

 A key advantage of this new fluid is that it offers exceptionally good cooling thanks to its ultra-low viscosity.
 The transformer's winding hot spot temperature can be significantly reduced.
-Initial studies show up to 10 degrees improvement compared to average mineral oils and around 20 degrees lower compared to ester liquids.
+Initial studies show up to 10 degrees improvement compared to mineral oils that comply with IEC standard 60296 and around 20 degrees lower compared to ester liquids that comply with IEC standard 61099 or 62770.
 There is huge potential for thermal design optimization as well as improved over-loading capability.

-According to Carl Wolmarans, Technical Advisor Electrical Industry at Nynas, NYTRO BIO 300X is also the only product in the world that combines ready biodegradability with superior oxidation stability.
+According to Carl Wolmarans, Technical Advisor Electrical Industry at Nynas, NYTRO BIO 300X is also the product that combines ready biodegradability with superior oxidation stability.
 Just like all the other Nynas products for the electrical industry, NYTRO BIO 300X is fully recyclable.

 NYTRO BIO 300X meets and exceeds the IEC 60296 specifications.